martin-v/w2wiki/pages/Markdown Syntax.md

 <h3 id="img">Images</h3>

+There is a syntax specific to this wiki, to link to uploaded images;

+    {{image.png}} will show the image.png in the image folder

 Admittedly, it's fairly difficult to devise a "natural" syntax for placing images into a plain text document format.